Former Sandy Springs school employee sentenced for child porn possession

 Adam Nesbitt, 41, of Rockmart, Ga. has been sentenced to two years and nine months in prison, followed by 10 years of supervised release.
 Nesbitt pleaded guilty to possession of child pornography on Aug.
 9, the release said.

 Nesbitt was a paraprofessional at Woodland and worked with special needs children at the elementary school.

-Fulton County Schools did not immediately respond to a request for comment.
+“Fulton County Schools has multiple processes in place to ensure the safety of our students and staff,” a spokesperson for FCS said.
+“Predators like this concern us all and we appreciate the work of the law enforcement and prosecutors to see him come to justice.
+We have, and will remain vigilant in protecting our students.”

 According to the release, officials from Dropbox and Facebook notified the National Center of Missing and Exploited Children in September 2018 when they discovered suspected child pornography stored in Nesbitt’s accounts.
 NCMEC then notified law enforcement authorities in the state.

-Note: This story has been updated with a comment from Fulton County Schools.